jmolayem/railtalk/README.md

 # railtalk
-This is a mobile (iOS) app uses free unstructured voice requests to predict arrival times for nearby trains.
+This is a mobile (iOS) app that uses free unstructured voice requests to predict arrival times for nearby trains.

 For example, the expo line’s exact name "Expo Park / USC Station" can be deconstructed to more familiar descriptors:
 Exposition, expo, USC, Coliseum, SC, Jefferson St, California Science Museum, Natural History Museum, Rose Garden, and so and so forth.